 Declutter and rid your life of excessive worldly possessions to allow yourself to focus more on the priorities in your life, mainly Jesus.
 White House Black Shutters is a great website to help you get started.
 I also highly recommend Catholic Minimalism by Sterling Jaquith.

 For those who need help, check out my Confession Guide for Kids.
-It is a step by step guide with a kid-friendly examination pamphlet to help kids with going to confession.
+It is a step-by-step guide with a kid-friendly examination pamphlet to help kids with going to confession.

-Other Lent resources:
+Other Lent Activity Resources:

 - Another amazing FREE resource for kids is Holy Heros’ Lenten Adventure!!
 We have signed up for the past couple of years now, so I highly recommend it.
 They also have a ton of other products you can buy on their website.